-Folks know I’m biased towards West Coast living due to the weather, diversity, food, culture, and employment opportunities.
-Places like Portland, Seattle, LA, San Jose, and San Francisco are blowing up due to the tech boom.
+Folks know I'm biased towards West Coast living due to the weather, diversity, food, culture, and employment opportunities.
+Places like Portland, Seattle, LA, San Jose, and San Francisco are doing well due to the tech boom.
+The East Coast is nice, but it's not the same.
 I did live in Virginia and New York from 1991 – 2001, so I do have perspective.

 It's surprising, yet not so surprising that residents of Delaware have the most amount of retirement savings.
 Delaware is #7 on the list of most number of millionaires per 1,000 households at 35.
 Meanwhile, Delaware is also one of the most tax friendly states with the following benefits: